US: Joe Biden drops out of the presidential race – DW – 07/21/2024

 Biden also did not explicitly endorse his vice president, Kamala Harris, as the next Democratic nominee.

-This could signal the start of a complicated and potentially acrimonious process within the party to find its new candidate and mount a new campaign to challenge Trump.
+This could signal the start of a complicated and potentially acrimonious process within the party to find a new candidate and mount their own campaign to challenge Trump.

+Biden is the oldest man to ever be elected as the US president, with his rival Trump being the second oldest president in history.

+In his message, Biden drew attention to his achievements in office, praising "historic investments" in rebuilding the US and unprecedented climate legislation.

 More to come…